FranciscoZacarias/hephaestus/README.md

 # Hephaestus

-Hephaestus is a table driven text generator heavily inspired by [MetaDesk](https://github.com/ryanfleury/metadesk).
+Hephaestus is a table driven text generator heavily inspired by [this article]([https://github.com/ryanfleury/metadesk](https://www.rfleury.com/p/table-driven-code-generation)).

-# Specification

 This document describes the structure and semantics of the Hephaestus DSL used to generate source code.
 The language is designed to define configuration, structured data tables, and generation templates for automatic code output.